 You cannot expect a quality product every time, without enforcing system control.
-Establishing a controlling system in a company will keep up the standards by maintaining the quality of the product, look out for any discrepancies, and if found implement methods to correct them.
+Establishing a controlling system in a company will keep up the standards by maintaining the quality of the product, looking out for any discrepancies, and implementing methods to correct them.

-The system output control might also suggest a prominent change in the manufacturing process or production line up; it might also be a problem with late deliveries and improper packaging that is causing a company to lose out on customers.
+The system output control might also suggest a prominent change in the manufacturing process or production lineup; it might also be a problem with late deliveries and improper packaging, causing a company to lose out on customers.

 If no immediate step is taken to remedy these, it may result in a long-term setback.